New Jersey Nursing Colleges, Degrees & Licenses

 Thomas Edison State University (Hybrid)

 The Thomas Edison State University W. Cary Edwards School of Nursing offers an Accelerated Bachelor of Science in Nursing (BSNA) program.
-This intense, full-time program provides non-nurses the training to be prepared to successfully take the National Council Licensure Exam for RNs (NCLEX-RN) in just fifteen months.
+This intense, full-time program provides non-nurses the training to be prepared to successfully take the National Council Licensure Exam for RNs (NCLEX-RN) in just 15 months.
 This program is specifically designed for adults with at least 60 college credits or a bachelor’s degree in another subject area.

 Due to the rigorous nature of the curriculum, outside employment is not recommended during the duration of the program.
 The licensure exam pass rate for graduates of this program is reliably higher than that of both state and national averages.